UN Security Council demands immediate Gaza ceasefire after US abstains | Law-Order

 The U.S. has vetoed three draft council resolutions on the war in Gaza.
 It has also previously abstained twice, allowing the council to adopt resolutions that aimed to boost aid to Gaza and called for extended pauses in fighting.
 Russia and China have also vetoed two U.S. drafted resolutions on the conflict - in October and on Friday.

 "This must be a turning point," an emotional Palestinian U.N. envoy Riyad Mansour told the Security Council after the vote on Monday.
 "This must lead to saving lives on the ground."
-(Additional reporting by Steve Holland, Matt Spetalnick, Ari Rabinovitch, Adam Makary and Muhammad Al Gebaly; Editing by Franklin Paul and Rosalba O'Brien)
+(Additional reporting by Steve Holland, Matt Spetalnick, Ari Rabinovitch, Adam Makary and Muhammad Al Gebaly; Editing by Franklin Paul, Rosalba O'Brien and Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)